amosnjoroge/buckhill-qa-automation-eng-task/bugs/qa-2.md

 ## Impact

-This bug negatively impacts the user experience, as it makes it difficult for users to focus on the product details when the search input field is included in the details page.
+This bug significantly impairs the user experience, as users who have not checked the "Remember me" checkbox are required to log in repeatedly after every page refresh, which is both time-consuming and frustrating.

 ## Severity

-Medium - The bug interferes with user experience but does not prevent essential functionality.
+High - The unexpected logouts disrupt normal user workflows and negatively impact user engagement.

 ## Workaround

-Users can manually scroll down to move the search input field out of view when viewing product details.
+As a temporary workaround, users are advised to ensure they check the "Remember me" checkbox during login.
+This will help maintain their session even after page refreshes.
+However, this is not available for admin users, as they are not presented with the "Remember me" checkbox during login.

 ## Related Bugs